Composite Sorting: Wages and Firm Values

-The local region generally does not appear in the case of convex costs.
-For instance, when all worker skills are lower than each job difficulty, the optimal assignment for a convex cost is the positive sorting, which allows for no local regions (except for the whole set) since any two pairs intersect.
-In contrast, for a concave cost, every pair forms a local region regardless of how the worker skills and jobs are located.
-Therefore, our findings on the hierarchical structure for the dual problem are specific to concave costs.}
+Before providing a formal description of the regional hierarchical structure, we illustrate the construction for the dual solution given the optimal sorting captured by the arcs in Figure \ref{f:localhierarchical}.
+A lower skill group has skills in the interval between $x_{1}$ and $z_{1}$.
+A higher skill group has skills in the interval between $x_{2}$ and $z_{2}$.
+The relative shadow cost of mismatch for all skills within either the first or the second group is determined within each group.
+Wage determination is thus \textit{regional}, meaning that wages are determined within a group independent of other groups.
+Wage determination is also \textit{hierarchical} within groups: at each stage, wages depend only on information from the skill group nested within the progressively larger group.
+In the low-skill group, the wage is first determined for the innermost pair $(x_{3},z_{3})$ that contains no nested skill groups, and then for the outer pair $(x_{1},z_{1})$.
+The hierarchical structure shows that the construction of wages moves sequentially from low-level pairs to high-level pairs, as indicated by the numbers on the arcs in Figure \ref{f:localhierarchical}.
+For the high-skill group, the relative wage for the pair $(x_{2},z_{2})$ is thus constructed from the relative wages for both pairs $(x_{4},z_{4})$ and $(x_{5},z_{5})$.
+Finally, wages for the outermost pair $(x_{0},z_{0})$ are constructed using the relative wages for the first and second skill groups.

-Figure \ref{f:localhierarchical} illustrates our local hierarchical structure.
-The lower skill group has skills in the interval between $x_{1}$ and $z_{1}$.
-The higher skill group has skills in the interval between $x_{2}$ and $z_{2}$.
-The relative shadow cost of mismatch for all skills within either the first or the second group is determined solely within each group.
-That is, the wage determination is local by group.
-Wage determination is also hierarchical within groups.
-In the lower skill group, the wage is first determined for the innermost pair $(x_{4},z_{4})$ which contains no nested skill groups, then for the intermediate pair $(x_{3},z_{3})$, and finally for the outer pair $(x_{1},z_{1})$.
-In other words, hierarchical structure implies that we move sequentially from lower-level pairs to higher-level pairs.
-At each stage, wages depend only on information from the skill group nested within the progressively larger group.
-For the higher skill group, the relative wage for the pair $(x_{2},z_{2})$ is thus constructed from the relative wages for both pairs $(x_{5},z_{5})$ and $(x_{6},z_{6})$ which are, in turn, determined locally.
-Finally, the wages for the outermost pair $(x_{0},z_{0})$ are constructed using the relative wages for the first and the second skill group.
-The formal definition of the local hierarchical mechanism is analogous to this example but is notationally more involved.
-We present a condensed statement of the theorem here and include the complete definition of the mechanism, the full statement of the theorem, and the proof in the Appendix.
+We now describe our hierarchical characterization of the mismatch penalties for composite sorting.
+The hierarchical structure means that penalties within each region, by which we mean the interval between two points in a pair, are constructed from the mismatch penalties in its subregions and do not depend on other regions.
+Formally, a region is determined by a pairing $(x_0,z_0)$.
+The subregions of $(x_0,z_0)$ are given by the subpairs $\{(x_i,z_i)\}^p_{i=1}$, which are non-nested pairs inside the skill interval $(x_0,z_0)$.
+The hierarchical structure leads to the following separation property of the global mismatch penalty $\phi$: for any two points $s$ and $s'$ in a region, $\phi(s)-\phi(s')$ can be computed only based on points within this region, and thus it is independent of points outside this region.
+We describe this structure in detail below.